 I do try to live a simple, frugal life and to be honest, I try to seek the best in others and to share what I have.
 I teach, help children in various ways and I foster and maintain good relationships (with all for whom this is possible.)
 I think it is one of my life purposes to help those who I can.
 I try to find ways to give back.
 It’s not difficult, does not cost much and gives a fulfilling feeling.
 I am going to share with you how you can help and ‘give back’ without it costing you too much.
 I definitely believe in being frugal but with a purpose.

 This post does contain affiliate links.
-It is one of the ways bloggers make a kick back.
+It is one of the ways bloggers use to support their blog.

-You know the little Styrofoam packaging peanuts that are used to pad out your packaging or to prevent the item rolling about in the box?
-Well they make awesome beanbag stuffing and will cost nothing but the beanbag material.
-Save them up when you get them and make your own beanbags that you can have for yourself and family or to donate to a kids play centre.
+You know the little Styrofoam packaging peanuts that are used to pad out your packaging or to prevent the item from rolling about in the box?
+Well, they make awesome beanbag stuffing and will cost nothing but the beanbag material.
+Save them up when you get them and make your own beanbags that you can have for yourself and your family or to donate to the kids’ play centre.

 Styrofoam packaging, ugh!
 So much of it sometimes!
-You can do lots of wonderful craft with these.
+You can do lots of wonderful crafts with these.
 These will make cute gifts too so remember to share.

 Giving Back to the Earth

-You know the junk mail that you get almost daily through your letter box?
-Well instead of just throwing them in the bin, I try to find use for them.
-I do composting.
+Do you know the junk mail that you get almost-daily through your letterbox?
+Well instead of just throwing them in the bin, I try to find a use for them.
+I do compost.
 It’s a really great way to give back to nature and the environment.
-You can read how I do composting HERE.
-I use shrubs, leaves, twigs and mown grass from my garden, egg shells and fruit and vegetable peelings from my kitchen and all that junk mail or unwanted bills that come through the mail.
+You can read how I do compost.
+I use shrubs, leaves, twigs, and mown grass from my garden, eggshells and fruit and vegetable peelings from my kitchen and all that junk mail or unwanted bills that come through the mail.
 It’s really easy to do and then the compost made from it is used to replenish my garden.

 We have some insider details on an innovative way you can make money from home.
 Click and follow the details.
-Be quick so you don’t miss out on this course that teaches you how you can set up and run your own online business (you will need to have a computer, tablet or smart phone with Internet access).
-The course is closed for most of the year but what you need to do is to get your name on the waiting list and take it from there.
-This post explains more about the course so you can have a read here.
+Be quick so you don’t miss out on this course that teaches you how you can set up and run your own online business (you will need to have a computer, tablet or smartphone with Internet access).
+The course has the correct title in my opinion: Turn Your Dreams Into Money.
+So stop dreaming about making your own money.
+Just sign up and do it.
+With it being so reasonable, as well, it’s worth it.

 Share Freebie Sites

 Whenever I find anything being offered for free online, I share it with others.
 So here now I will share some with you two of my favourite sites where you can actually make money without spending any.

 Looking forward to seeing you here again soon where I will share with you other great ways to be frugal.